-87 Gibson 2014: 129-130.
+Gibson 2014: 129-130.

-88 On this manuscript and the possibility that it belonged to Antony himself or his circle, see Nicosia 2021: 83-84 and Nicosia forthcoming d.
+On this manuscript and the possibility that it belonged to Antony himself or his circle, see Nicosia 2021: 83-84 and Nicosia 2024a.

-89 Antony of Tagrit (1986 edition: 76) and Watt 1986: 64 (Tr.).
+Antony of Tagrit, 76/64 (tr.).
 This quotation is absent from our ninth-century manuscript (this specific portion corresponds to ms Deir al-Surian 32).
 However, Antony claims to have written it himself, therefore he must have added it later.
-For an in-depth discussion on the missing portion in Deir al-Surian, see Nicosia 2024.
-Syriac literature is not new to speeches in character attributed to non-human characters or personification, as this is a very common aspect in Syriac soghyatha and Antony himself refers to this in Antony of Tagrit (1986 edition: 71) and Watt 1986: 59-60 (Tr.).
+For an in-depth discussion on the missing portion in Deir al-Surian, see Nicosia 2024a.
+Syriac literature is not new to speeches in character attributed to non-human characters or personification, as this is a very common aspect in Syriac soghyatha and Antony himself refers to this in 71/59-60 (tr.).

-90 Barsoum 2003: 384.
-For the text of this excerpt, see Antony of Tagrit (1986 edition: 72) and Watt 1986: 61 (Tr.).
+Barsoum 2003: 384.
+For the text of this excerpt, see Antony of Tagrit 72/61 (tr.).

-91 Edition Patillon 2008: resp.
+Edition Patillon 2008: resp.
 200-201 and 144-146, translation Kennedy 2003: 84-85 and 115-116.
-For an overview of the Syriac funerary speeches pronounced by deceased people, see Croq forthcoming a and b.
+For an overview of the Syriac funerary speeches pronounced by deceased people, see Croq 2024 and forthcoming.

-92 Antony of Tagrit (1986 edition: 66) defines figure (\checkmark) as follows: "It is named for (the fact) that <something> is made and fashioned, either like clay or like flour, from which comes paste or dough.
-It is evident that when there is matter, that through it there may come $gb\bar{u}ly\bar{a}$, (a word) which (has) two or many senses; but any poetic form is that which comes into being with art and craft when one says some things for parallels in the exercises hosted in progymnastic collections.
-The figures in Book Five are fable - which encompasses both the progymnastic $\mu \dot{\theta} \theta \sigma{\zeta}$ and $\delta \eta \eta \mu \alpha$ -, aphorism - both γνώμη and γρεία -, bare figure - which covers προσωποποιία, ήθοποιία and είδωλοποιία -, metaphor - which encompasses what we recognise as metaphor, aphorism, simile and allegory - and "comedy".93 ممحتملا , 'comedy', has been translated with ridicule and compared to the exercise in invective known as woyoc.
-The examples of comedy provided in Book Five come from the Iliad and the Syriac version of the Alexander Romance and are paired with two other unattributed excerpts (both speeches in character) which could have easily been crafted by Antony himself.94 Antony identifies 'comedy' as a rhetorical figure in Book Five, but he had already discussed 'comedy' in Book One, chapter 27.
-Here, he says that comedy has many parts, among which there is mockery - which is "when the adversaries are accused through words (that are) not in agreement with (what) one should say" 95 - and festivity and cheerfulness - which seem to refer to sarcasm or irony.
-Therefore, based on my understanding of chapter 27, I wonder whether 'comedy' here is when a person says something different from what they intended with the aim of insulting, tricking or diminishing someone.96 This use of the word 'comedy' seems to be something different from the progymnastic wóyoc, which is described as derived from the same aspects that generate praise and which corresponds more closely to Antony's 'blame' (حميم).97
+Another aspect in which Antony's treatise resembles the progymnasmata is the discussion on figures in chapter 2 of Book Five, 92 as Antony's rhetorical figures have parallels in the exercises hosted in progymnastic collections.
+The figures in Book Five are fable - which encompasses both the progymnastic μύθος and διήγημα -, aphorism - both γνώμη and χρεία -, bare figure - which covers προσωποποιία, ήθοποιία and είδωλοποιία -, metaphor - which encompasses what we recognise as metaphor, aphorism, simile and allegory - and 'comedy'.93 comedy', has been translated with ridicule and compared to the exercise in invective known as woyoc.
+The examples of comedy provided in Book Five come from the Iliad and the Syriac version of the Alexander Romance and are paired with two other unattributed excerpts (both speeches in character) which could have easily been crafted by Antony himself.
+Antony identifies 'comedy' as a rhetorical figure in Book Five, but he had already discussed 'comedy' in Book One, chapter 27.
+Here, he says that comedy has many parts, among which there is mockery - which is "when the adversaries are accused through words (that are) not in agreement with (what) one should say" - and festivity and cheerfulness - which seem to refer to sarcasm or irony.
+Therefore, based on my understanding of chapter 27, I wonder whether 'comedy' here is when a person says something different from what they intended with the aim of insulting, tricking or diminishing someone.96 This use of the word 'comedy' seems to be something different from the progymnastic woyoc, which is described as derived from the same aspects that generate praise and which corresponds more closely to Antony's 'blame' (ملىمك).
+97